Prsnkmr231/Fake_News_Detection/README.md

 # Fake_News_Kaggle

    Repository contains the source code for detecting the Fake News Using the LSTM RNN

-Steps taken to build the model:
+##STEPS:

 1.Importing the necessary libraries.